alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop/README.md

 4. How do I opt out an SageMaker instance that has already been scanned and has alarms created by IIAS?

 There is no automated solution available at the moment.
-Please go in the SageMaker console and update the instance to remove the lifecycle config associated with the SageMaker instance  ( and add the ```IIASOptOut``` tag with the value as ```True``` to the notebook instance
+Please go in the SageMaker console and update the instance to remove the IIAS Lifecycle Config associated with the SageMaker instance  ( and add the ```IIASOptOut``` tag with the value as ```True``` to the notebook instance

 4. How does IIAS determine which EC2/Sagemaker Notebook instances are idle?

 IIAS logic to determines idle instances is inspired by [this](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/UsingAlarmActions.html) AWS documentation.
 If the instance is utilizing less than 10% of CPU for 2 hours, IIAS considers the instance as idle and shuts it down

-5. What if my instance is being used and still tagged as idle by IIAS?
+5. What if my instance is being used and still identified as idle by IIAS?

 IIAS identifies an EC2/SageMaker instance as idle based on low CPU utilization.
-If you have a really large instance (that is not opted-out of IIAS) doing a very small task that consumes very little CPU, IIAS will set up alarms to shut it down.
-That being said, if you do face this scenario, it is probably an indication that the instance is being underutilized and you could see cost savings by switching to a smaller instance.
+If you have a really large instance  doing a very small task that consumes very little CPU, IIAS will apply alarms/configurations to shut it down.
+If you do fall in this scenario, it is probably an indication that the instance is being underutilized and you could realize cost savings by switching to a smaller instance.

 ## Notice